Kunle Afolayan: Early life and education

 Afolayan is of Igbomina-Yoruba descent and is from Kwara State.
-His father, Ade Love, was a theatre and film director and his mother, Adeola, also worked in the theater.
+His father, Adeyemi Afolayan, was a theatre and film director and his mother, Adeola, also worked in the theater.
 He has four siblings, Gabriel Afolayan, Aremu Afolayan, Moji Afolayan—all actors—and Anu Afoloyan, a film composer.

 Afoloyan attended Nigerian Model Primary School in Lagos, and then went on to Federal Government College, also in Lagos, for his secondary education.
 He received a bachelor's degree in economics at the University of Lagos.
 In 2005, he acquired a diploma in digital filmmaking from the New York Film Academy.

 Career

 Early work and breakthrough (1998–2010)

 Afolayan started his film career as an actor in Tunde Kelani's political drama Saworoide, released in 1999.
 Kelani encouraged Afolayan, who was more interested in being a director, to first become an actor before moving behind the camera.
 Between 1998 and 2004, Afolayan appeared in several Nollywood films while also working at a bank in corporate affairs.
-After quitting his banking career to pursue a full-time career in film, Afolayan attended the New York Film Academy where he received a diplomat in digital filmmaking in 2005.
+After quitting his banking career to pursue a full-time career in film, Afolayan attended the New York Film Academy where he received a diploma in digital filmmaking in 2005.

 In 2006, Afolayan made his directorial debut with Irapada, a supernatural thriller which won the Africa Movie Academy Award for Best Film in an African Language.
 It is considered to be among the first Nollywood films in the mid-2000's to represent the New Nigerian Cinema, a move away from low-budget, straight-to-video films toward higher production value films with complex storylines that were intended to be seen in cinemas.
 Afoloayan said of Irapada, of which sixty percent was in English, that it was misunderstood as it concerns the film's Yoruba designation.
 "It's not about if it is an English, Yoruba or Igbo movie.
 Irapada is a purely Nigerian movie because it has all the Nigerian Major languages.
 We wanted to do something that will not only be peculiar to one's one's race but to the entire nation, something that will attract an average movie lover."

-His second film,The Figurine (2010), was a critical and commercial success, turning Afolayan into one of Nollywood's best-known filmmakers.
+His second film,The Figurine (2010), was a critical and commercial success, turning Afolayan into one of Nigeria's best-known filmmakers.
 It received ten nominations and won five awards at the 6th Africa Movie Academy Awards, including Best Picture, Achievement in Visual Effect, Heart of African Award for Best Film from Nigeria, Achievement in Cinematography, and Best Performance by an Actor in a Leading Role.
-Subject of a scholarly book, Auteuring Nollywood: Critical Perspectives on The Figurine, The Figurine solidified Afolayan's position as one of the leading Nigerian directors pushing for a new kind of Nollywood filmmaking that could compete on the international stage.
+Subject of a scholarly book, Auteuring Nollywood: Critical Perspectives on The Figurine, The Figurine solidified Afolayan's position as one of the leading Nigerian directors pushing for a new kind of filmmaking that could compete on the international stage.